Andrew Vaughn Player Props: White Sox vs. Rays

-The Chicago White Sox, including Andrew Vaughn (.244 on-base percentage in past 10 games, 96 points below season-long percentage), take on starter Shane McClanahan and the Tampa Bay Rays at Guaranteed Rate Field, Thursday at 7:10 PM ET.
+The Chicago White Sox, including Andrew Vaughn (.308 slugging percentage in past 10 games, including no homers), take on starting pitcher Zach Eflin and the Tampa Bay Rays at Guaranteed Rate Field, Friday at 7:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Blue Jays.
+In his previous game he had a one-hit showing (1-for-5) against the Rays.

 Andrew Vaughn Game Info & Props vs. the Rays